wix-incubator/wix-ui-tpa/src/components/AvatarGroup/README.md

 Uses [Avatar](https://wix-wix-ui-tpa.surge.sh/?path=/story/components--avatar) and [Text Button](https://wix-wix-ui-tpa.surge.sh/?path=/story/components--textbutton) under the hood.

+Includes compound component `<AvatarGroup.TextButton>` that can be used to add a prestyled text link.
+Regular `<TextButton>` is also accepted.

 By default the AvatarGroup will pull the theme from the site (site colors),

 ## Theme properties (All are optional)